 - For the phase 3 expenditure authorization, establish a sub-job number.
 Establish this number regardless of the proposal’s subsequent approval or rejection.
 Charge all time spent evaluating the proposal to the sub-job number.

 - To provide the means of segregating costs, the district must immediately prepare and submit for master file the sub-job number.
 After executing the change order for the VECP, do not charge construction engineering to the sub-job number.

-- In conformance with Section 4-1.07B, “Value Engineering Change Proposal,” of the Standard Specifications, you may deduct from progress payments a portion of Caltrans’ engineering costs for evaluating the VECP.
-Use the following method to determine the deduction.
-If Caltrans’ engineering costs (A) exceed Caltrans’ share (B) of the total computed net savings, deduct the difference (A minus B) from progress payments.
-Inform the contractor of the reason for any deductions.
+- In conformance with Section 4-1.07B, “Value Engineering Change Proposal,” of the Standard Specifications, you may deduct the stipulated portion of Caltrans’ engineering costs for evaluating the VECP from progress payments.

 - If the submitted proposal provides for a substantial benefit to the public but no net savings, a change order may be issued based on public benefit.
-However, the change order would not be written as a change order for a VECP but as an engineer-requested change order.
+However, the change order would be written as an engineer-requested change order rather than a change order for a VECP.

 Section 4-1.13, “Cleanup,” of the Standard Specifications requires the contractor to clean up the work site.
 In addition to this general requirement, Section 22, “Finishing Roadway,” of the Standard Specifications, contains more detailed requirements for cleaning the roadway.
 For more information, refer to Section 4-22, “Finishing Roadway,” of this manual.